Esta página en español

 Lingua Francas for Design: Sacred Places and Pattern Languages, by Tom Erickson.
 How a pattern language defines a lingua franca to talk about design issues.
 It describes the process used to find the "sacred places" in the city of Manteo, North Carolina, so that a pattern language could be built to resurrect the moribund town.

-Designing with Forces: how to apply Christopher Alexander in everyday work — presentation by Ryan Singer.
+Designing with Forces: how to apply Christopher Alexander in everyday work (article) — presentation by Ryan Singer.
 This is based on Alexander's book and thesis Notes on the Synthesis of Form, which is in turn an attempt to mathematize the process of design.

 I would like to find web pages for all the buildings and urban environments that have been done using Alexander's methods, by himself or by other people.
 If you find any, please mail me and I'll put them here!